duan602728596/babel-plugin-import-components-style/README.md

 ## options

 * components<object>:
-  * key: Module name.
+  * `key: string`: Module name.
-  * value<string>: The address of the style file such as css, less, sass, scss, styl, etc. in the module (no need to write the module name, the plugin will automatically add it for you.
+  * `value: string | Array<string>`: The address of the style file such as css, less, sass, scss, styl, etc. in the module (no need to write the module name, the plugin will automatically add it for you.
 If your path starts with ` ~ `, the plugin won't add the module name for you.).